gibbsbravo/DataDelta/README.md

 DataDelta is a very useful Python package for easily comparing two pandas dataframes for use in data analysis, data engineering, and tracking table changes across time.

-DataDelta generates a <a href="## Example HTML Report Output">report</a> as both a Python dict and HTML file that summarizes the key changes between two dataframes through completing a series of tests (that can also be selected individually).
+DataDelta generates a <a href="#example-html-report-output">report</a> as both a Python dict and HTML file that summarizes the key changes between two dataframes through completing a series of tests (that can also be selected individually).
 The Python report is intended for use as part of a DevOps / DataOps pipeline for testing to ensure table changes are expected.

+<a href="https://github.com/gibbsbravo/DataDelta/issues">Report Bug</a>
+·
+<a href="https://github.com/gibbsbravo/DataDelta/issues">Request Feature</a>

 <p align="right">(<a href="#top">back to top</a>)</p>